W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 ³Fortunately, to lose something does not mean that it has gone.
 ⁴It merely means that you do not remember where it is.
 ⁵Its existence does not depend on your ability to identify it, or even to place it.
-⁶It is possible to look on reality without judgement and merely know that it is there.
+⁶It is possible to look on reality without judgment and merely know that it is there.

 ::: details Expanded
 Only those who give over all desire to reject can know that their [non-rejecters’] own rejection is impossible.